Darren-Chambers/deploy-vsp360-ova/README.md

 ### Step 4 — Schedule the Survey Refresh Job

-Add a schedule to the Refresh VSP360 Survey job template to keep the survey choices up to date automatically:
+Add a schedule to the Ansible Deploy VSP360 Survey Refresh job template to keep the survey choices up to date automatically:

 | Setting | Value |
 |---|---|